ShepleySound/todo-app/README.md

 - Create tasks using a central form
 - Update individual task status
-- Delete individual tasksx
+- Delete individual tasks
 - Global application settings passed through the React Context API
 - Task list pagination
-- Update application settings
 - Persistent application settings using localStorage
-- Mock user sign in
 - Interact with a live API
 - Responsive design
 - Transitions and animations using modern design principles

+### To Be Implemented

+- Sign up
+- Dark mode
+- Display tasks specific to a certain user
+- Branding
+- Sort tasks by time posted
+- Public/Private setting for tasks

 ## Using the application